 Alison originally took a degree in English literature and a professional diploma in publishing and book production, and worked as a writer, editor and indexer for publishing houses in Oxford and London for fifteen years.
-After requalifying with a BSc in psychology (1st Class), Alison worked as an academic research assistant while taking a Masters in Social Research and Evaluation (Distinction), and subsequently as a qualitative methods tutor and undergraduate research project supervisor.
-Alison's PhD used photo elicitation and situational analysis to explore the role of everyday resources in recovery from cancer treatment with curative intent.
+She subsequently requalified with a BSc in Psychology (1st Class), a Masters in Social Research and Evaluation (Distinction) and a PhD in Medical Sciences.
+She has worked as a researcher in applied health care since 2008, and alongside this as a qualitative methods tutor and research project supervisor with undergraduate psychology students.
+In her PhD, Alison used photo elicitation and situational analysis to explore the role of everyday resources in recovery from cancer treatment with curative intent.

 Prior to joining Hull York Medical School, Alison began her research career at the University of Huddersfield in 2008, and has worked on projects examining professional collaborative working in end-of-life care, cancer and long term conditions, health and well-being in community group participation, and students’ experiential learning on practice placements across a range of academic disciplines.